The Biggest Survey Of The Year By Serpstat: Digital Antitrends And What You Shouldn't Do In 2020

 Spotting hot topics (especially good for running PR campaigns)

-Using these topics in your PR campaigns is great as it allows you to pitch your content to journalists and media that wouldn't otherwise be as interested to write about your industry in general.
+Using these topics in your PR campaigns is great, as it allows you to pitch your content to journalists and media that wouldn't otherwise be as interested in writing about your industry in general.

 The secret is to find the hottest topic of the day and the right angle to talk about your business within that topic.